 And so mostly when I look at those handwritten stories, the blue ink on the white lined paper, I recall that among the great gifts my loving parents gave me was a love of reading in the first place.

 Chris Bohjalian is the #1 New York Times bestselling author of Midwives and The Flight Attendant, among many other books.
-His most recent bestselling novel, The Red Lotus, was published in March.
+His most recent bestselling novel, Hour of the Witch, was published in May.
 This essay appeared originally in “We Found Time,” on April 20, 2020.